 Your pet’s vet care costs can add up, especially that first year.
 Not all veterinary offices are created equal, and you may get more value from a lower priced vet.
 Many vet offices offer special package pricing for examinations and frequent visits if your pet has medical problems.
 Some local animal organizations may offer free or discount medical services if your income is a certain level.
 You can also get discount vet prescription pricing if you check with your local pharmacy.

 Keeping your pet healthy starts with establishing some regular healthy habits that should last throughout your pet’s life.
 A high-quality pet food may be a reasonable thing to consider investing a little more money in if it helps keep your pet’s vet bill lower.
 Be sure to give your pet plenty of exercise and keep up with the regular vet checks so problems can be dealt with before they get too serious.
 This way, you and your pet can look forward to sharing many years together.

 Check Your Insurance Policy

 The cost of your insurance policies, such as your homeowners insurance, may also be impacted by your pet.
 Many insurance companies now address certain dog breeds and may increase your rates.
 Breeds such as pit bulls or Rottweilers may be part of your insurance company’s dangerous breed list.
 Be sure your furry friend won’t make your rates rise.
-Talk to your Dallas local insurance agents to get more information about what you should do to ensure your rates stay competitive.
+Talk to your insurance agent to get more information about what you should do to ensure your rates stay competitive.

 Take Advantage of Pet-Friendly Activities